-- 5. Replace bulb with a 30 watt appliance bulb. - 6.
+- 5. Replace bulb with 30 or 40 watt appliance bulb. - 6.
 Replace the bulb holder, if damaged. - Slide the bottom of the vent grille into place.
 Push the bottom until it snaps into place.
 Replace the mounting screws. - 8.
 Reconnect power or plug in microwave oven.